 As we co-operate with God’s Spirit, our faithful intercession helps open the eyes of unbelievers to “see” the truth, strengthens believers to grow in the truth and advances the Kingdom of peace and joy in this ravaged, corrupt world.

 An Inside Peep

-Fortunately, the Scriptures offer us a wonderful inside peep to the spiritual dynamics of intercessory prayer.
-In Daniel, Chapter 10, Daniel explains how, through a time of intense fasting and prayer over a three-week period, he experienced an angelic visitation (10:1ff).
+The Scriptures offer us a wonderful inside peep into the spiritual dynamics of intercessory prayer.
+In Daniel Chapter 10, Daniel explains how, through a time of intense fasting and prayer over a three-week period, he experienced an angelic visitation (10:1ff).
 An angel arrived with good news, bringing Daniel the answer he’d been seeking, but explained his twenty-one-day delay:

 Do not fear, Daniel, for from the first day that you set your heart to understand, and to humble yourself before your God, your words were heard; and I have come because of your words.
 But the prince of the kingdom of Persia withstood me twenty-one days; and behold, Michael one of the chief princes, came to help me.”

 Notice, God heard Daniel’s prayer on the very first day that he began to seek Him.
 This angel was dispatched immediately to bring Daniel his answer, but he was opposed for three weeks by the “prince … of Persia”.
 The prince of Persia was not a human, but demonic opposition to God’s will.
 Notice, too, how the two ‘stronger’ angels— “Michael one of the chief princes” and the opposition (see v.
 20)—are called “princes”.
 There’s no doubt that this concept shaped Paul’s words when he wrote that our battle is “against principalities, against powers, against rulers of the darkness of this age” (Ephesians 6:12).